5 takeaways from Biden's State of the Union address

 "I'm glad to see it," Biden said of the apparent agreement not to cut the programs.
 "I enjoy conversion."

-McCarthy, who took 15 rounds to win his speakership because of far right rejection and his small majority, could clearly be seen shushing his conference at least three times.
-It's precisely the look Biden and Democrats wanted to put on display for what will likely be the largest television audience the president will speak to this year ahead of his expected 2024 reelection announcement.
+McCarthy, who took 15 rounds to win his speakership because of far-right rejection and his small majority, could clearly be seen shushing his conference at least three times.
+It's precisely the look Biden and Democrats wanted to put on display for what will likely be the largest TV audience the president will speak to this year ahead of his expected 2024 reelection announcement.

 3. Populism and nationalism are in

-David versus Goliath.
+David vs. Goliath.
 The Miracle On Ice.
 Hoosiers.
 The New York Mets in general.

 Americans love an underdog story, especially when mixed with a dose of nationalism.
 That's especially true today with right- and left-wing populism clearly the hot ticket in politics.
-Both Biden and former President Trump have populism at their core – the little guy versus the people in power.
-They're modern day Howard Beales, mad as hell and not going to take it anymore.
+Both Biden and former President Donald Trump have populism at their core — the little guy vs. the people in power.
+They're modern-day Howard Beales, mad as hell and not going to take it anymore.

 "My economic plan is about investing in places and people that have been forgotten," Biden said with a line that easily could have been said by Trump.